 "O Jerusalem, Jerusalem, the city that kills the prophets and stones those sent to her!
 How often I wanted to gather your children together, just as a hen gathers her brood under her wings, and you would not have it!
 (Luke 13:34 NASB)

-Jesus certainly did not preach a "God loves everyone" message - Just ask the scribes and Pharisees that He had nothing but contempt for, calling them broods of vipers, hypocrites, whitewashed tombs etc. Certainly, the money changers in the Temple would attest to the fact that Jesus soundly disapproved of what they were doing.
-However, at the same time, He lamented the fact that the vast majority of the people of Jerusalem would not be gathered together under his protection and, as a result, would suffer God's wrath and punishment.
+Jesus certainly did not preach a "God loves everyone" message - Just ask the scribes and Pharisees whom He had nothing but contempt for, calling them broods of vipers, hypocrites, whitewashed tombs etc. Certainly, the money changers in the Temple would attest to the fact that Jesus soundly disapproved of what they were doing.
+However, at the same time, Jesus lamented the fact that the vast majority of the people of Jerusalem would not come together under the umbrella of His protection and, as a result, would suffer God's wrath and punishment.